 8. DLEF-B creates a new transaction containing BC-RD-Cap-Granted and sends the new transaction to the target native wireless blockchain as denoted by Native-BC-ID-by-RD.

 9. DLEF-B sends a confirmation to the DLAF.

 10. The DLAF receives the confirmation from DLEF-B and sends another confirmation to the BCGF.

-8.2 PDL Service Operational Control Procedures

-8.2.1 PDL Service Creation

-8.2.1.1 General Creation

-A PDL service request to the telecom network is described by two types parameters whose definitions are provided in the Table.

-Table 6.
-PDL Service Description
+8.2